Learn cPanel

 Introduction

-Node.js, like every other scripting language, has to evolve so it is constantly being updated with new features or improvements for already existing ones being introduced.
-These constant updates are causing the short lifespan of the Node.js versions.
-To provide extended support for different versions Node.js has been forked into several branches that are being developed simultaneously.
+Node.js, like every other scripting language, has to evolve, so it is constantly being updated with new features or improvements for already existing ones being introduced.
+These constant updates are causing the Node.js versions to have a short lifespan.
+To provide extended support for different versions, Node.js has been forked into several branches that are being developed simultaneously.

 When a programmer creates a Node.js application, the same is coded for a specific Node.js version which quickly becomes outdated and even separated into a new branch.
 Having the option to select a specific Node.js version for an application requires the Web Hosting Environment to provide support for multiple Node.js versions, however, that is quite hard for achieving natively.